jfvilas/react-file-manager/frontend/README.md

 ## 💻 Usage
-Here’s a basic example of how to use the File Manager Component in your React application:
+Here’s a basic example of how to use our RFM component in your React application (**using default options means that objects are exactly a hierarchy of files and folders**):

 ```jsx
 import { useState } from "react";